outsourceabroad/outsourceabroad.github.io/README.md

 <section id="about" class="section">
     <h2 data-lang data-lang-en="About Us" data-lang-fr="À Propos" data-lang-es="Sobre Nosotros">About Us</h2>
-    <p data-lang data-lang-en="A team with real corporate work experience in Canada, France, Spain, Argentina, Switzerland, Chile, Colombia and other countries, we can provide world class accounting, financial and bookeeping services at competitive rates."
+    <p data-lang data-lang-en="A team with real corporate work experience in Canada, France, Spain, Argentina, Switzerland, Chile, Colombia and other countries, we can provide world class accounting, financial and bookeeping services at competitive rates.
+We can also help you with your documents on multiple languages, with original documentation needed from other countries or with other services to business planning to start operations in Argentina."
        data-lang-fr="Nous fournissons des services professionnels de premier ordre pour aider les individus et les entreprises à réussir à l'étranger.
 Notre expertise couvre plusieurs domaines, vous garantissant les meilleures solutions adaptées à vos besoins." data-lang-es="Ofrecemos servicios profesionales de primer nivel para ayudar a individuos y empresas a tener éxito en el extranjero.
 Nuestra experiencia abarca múltiples áreas, asegurando que obtenga las mejores soluciones adaptadas a sus necesidades.">
         We provide top-notch professional services to help individuals and businesses succeed abroad.
 Our expertise spans multiple domains, ensuring you get the best solutions tailored to your needs.